When you’re a legit guitar tone seeker like me, deciding between two of the best acoustic guitar shapes out there is not an easy task!

 Here’s a body dimensions comparison chart (approximate values) highlighting dreadnought vs 000 specs:

 |Dreadnought (Martin D-18)

 |000 (Martin 000-28)

 - 000 has a shorter scale length, making it softer to play.
 Perfect for long sessions.

-- 000’s thinner waist makes it more comfortable to play.
+- 000’s thinner waist makes it more comfortable while playing (especially when seated).

 - Dreadnought has a bigger waist, pushing more bass into the overall tone.